ludivicoB/PDF-to-Image/README.md

 # PDF to Image Converter 🖼️

-A web application that converts PDFs to images using Flask (backend) and React (frontend).
+A simple web application that converts PDFs to images using Flask (backend) and React (frontend).

 ## 🛠️ Technologies Used
 - Flask (Python) - Backend API